stewartadcock/meddatagrid/README.md

 During 2011, MEDIT provided access to their fork to Felix Concordia under the terms of the previous MIT-like license, and it was under these terms that Felix Concordia provided the code for public consumption at https://code.google.com/p/meddatagrid under the sponsorship of MEDIT.
 This code was automatically migrated to GutHub in 2015 to allow for on-going maintenance.

-For further licensing and contact details, see license.txt within the source code repository.
+For further licensing and contact details, see LICENSE.md within the source code repository.